 Underground Plumbing Check

-- Turn the stations on again, one by one, starting with the one closest to the main pipe where water comes into your property - most likely where the meter is.
+- Turn the stations on again, one by one, starting with the one closest to the main pipe where water comes into your property—usually located near the meter itself.

 - Look at the difference in water pressure (the height and size of spray) between the station closest to the main pipe and the one next to it.
 If there is any difference at all, it should be a barely noticeable lessening as you go further and further back into the property.
 Test all of your stations this way, comparing the water pressure of one set of sprinklers with those of the station after it.

-- If you have a hidden leak, at some point there will likely be a noticeable drop in water pressure.
+- If you have a hidden leak, at some point, there will likely be a noticeable drop in water pressure.
 This means that some water is leaving the pipe in that station before reaching the sprinklers.
 If the entire station is noticeably lower, the leak is probably fairly close to the beginning of that station.
-If it doesn't get lower until closer to the end, then that's where the leak is.
+If it doesn't get lower until closer to the end, then that's where the leak is—near the end.

 - Sometimes the water gushing through pipes will be loud enough that, if your hearing is good, you can actually hear where the leak is.
 If not, this is where your equipment comes in.
 The microphone will pick up and magnify the sound of the water (or the pipe vibrating with it), and the meter in your hand will read the intensity of the sound as you move along the pipe.
 The most intense reading is likely the location of the leak.
 Flag it.